DMXCore/Pico-Examples/Blink/README.md

 # Blink #

-Blinks the 3 indicator LEDs
+Blinks the 3 indicator LEDs and the outputs